sheilaschoepp/phd_productivity/README.md

 1. Task: Clearly describe each task you need to complete.
 2. Priority: Assign a priority level to each task (e.g., high, medium, low) to help you focus on what's most important.
-3. Estimated (Time): Estimate how long you think each task will take to complete.
+3. Estimated Time (h): Estimate how long you think each task will take to complete.
-4. Actual (Time): Track how long each task actually took to complete.
+4. Actual Tine (h): Track how long each task actually took to complete.
 5. Status: The current state of each task (e.g., not started, in progress, completed, on hold).
 6. Progress: Track your progress toward each task (i.e., percentage completed).
 7. Deliverables: List the main outputs or results you expect from each task.
 These deliverables should be tangible and measurable, which will make it easier to assess your progress.